torholmslettebak/master2016/thesis/README.md

 try possibly to plot all influence lines along with peaks..
 Might give a good image of what could be wrong.. also a good plot for thesis..

 Further the other sensors also needs to be worked on, might give a better image of speed,, you could try the old fashioned speed method..

+Problemstilling
+Hvordan bygge et BWIM system for ei jernbanebru i stål med tøyningssensorer plassert langs en langbærer How to build a BWIM program for a steel railway bridge with strain sensors along it stringers.